 Creating GitHub integration templates enables teams to quickly and efficiently roll out integrations for their GitHub repositories across an entire portfolio of products.
 With configuration templates, you can save any GitHub integration you create for a given product to use across your account.
 This enables others to apply that template to future integrations.

-- Templates make it easy to manage large numbers of integrations
+- Easily manage large numbers of integrations.

-- Templates encourage the use of standards across your account
+- Implement standards across your account.

-When a single user is also the owner of the GitHub repository they are able to create the first integration using their username and password.
-From that point on, product owners can use this template every time a new integration is added without having to change or add a username and password.
+When a single user is also the owner of the GitHub repository, they are able to create the first integration using their username and password.
+From that point on, Product Owners can use this template every time a new integration is added without having to change or add a username and password.
 If the username and password needs to be updated in the future, updating the template will refresh the credentials for all integrations utilizing that template.

 In addition, when a template is applied to a new GitHub integration, the user that creates the integration can choose to edit any of the configuration options as it relates to their Aha! product.
 This allows teams to quickly configure multiple integrations while maintaining the flexibility to have unique integrations per product.